Mallorca: Insular government

+The specific government institution for the island is the Insular Council of Mallorca commonly known as Council of Mallorca, created in 1978.

+It is responsible for culture, roads, railways (see Serveis Ferroviaris de Mallorca) and municipal administration.
+As of September 2023, Llorenç Galmés (PP) serves as president of the Insular Council.

+Results of the elections to the Council of Mallorca

+Elections are held every four years concurrently with local elections.
+From 1983 to 2007, councilors were indirectly elected from the results of the election to Parliament of the Balearic Islands for the constituency of Mallorca.
+Since 2007, however, separate direct elections are held to elect the Council.

 Culture

 Archduke Ludwig Salvator of Austria

-Archduke Ludwig Salvator of Austria (Arxiduc Lluís Salvador) was the architect of tourism in the Balearic Islands.
+Archduke Ludwig Salvator of Austria (Arxiduc Lluís Salvador) was a pioneer of tourism in the Balearic Islands.
 He first arrived on the island in 1867, travelling under his title "Count of Neuendorf".
 He later settled in Mallorca, buying up wild areas of land in order to preserve and enjoy them.
-Nowadays, a number of trekking routes are named after him.
+Nowadays, a number of hiking routes are named after him.

 Ludwig Salvator loved the island of Mallorca.
 He became fluent in Catalan, carried out research into the island's flora and fauna, history, and culture to produce his main work, Die Balearen, a comprehensive collection of books about the Balearic Islands, consisting of 7 volumes.
 It took him 22 years to complete.

 Nowadays, several streets or buildings on the island are named after him (i.e., Arxiduc Lluís Salvador).

 Chopin in Mallorca

 The Polish composer and pianist Frédéric Chopin, together with French writer Amantine Lucile Aurore Dupin (pseudonym: George Sand), resided in Valldemossa in the winter of 1838–39.
 Apparently, Chopin's health had already deteriorated and his doctor recommended that he go to the Balearic Islands to recuperate, where he still spent a rather miserable winter.

 Nonetheless, his time in Mallorca was a productive period for Chopin.
 He managed to finish the Preludes, Op.
 28, that he started writing in 1835.
 He was also able to undertake work on his Ballade No. 2, Op.
 38; two Polonaises, Op.
 40; and the Scherzo No. 3, Op.
 39.